laboon/ebook/text/87_interacting_with_stakeholders.md

 ## Managing Expectations and Managing Up

-As a new member of the team, often there is an urge one of the
+As a new member of the team, often there is an urge to promise more than you can deliver.
+Although it seems like this is the way to win hearts and minds, it can actually be very problematic.
+Software projects almost inevitably run late, and it's fiendishly difficult to accurately estimate how long anything is going to take while developing software.
+A project manager is going to be more upset that you promised them

+One of the best things you can do is __manage up__ - that is,

 ## A Note On Meetings

-Very few people really enjoy meetings, outside of those who are probably busy taking courses in business school instead of reading about software testing.
+Very few people really enjoy meetings, outside of those who are probably busy taking courses in business school instead of reading a book about software testing.
 However, they are often essential to determining the best path forward, and ensuring that the input of all relevant stakeholders is heard.
 They often can actually be the most efficient way to get consensus on an issue, as well.

 This does not mean that your presence is required at all meetings.
 If you find yourself not getting any useful information, or not giving out much information - or at least not enough to justify the time you spend on it - you should consider not going to that meeting any more.
 Although it may seem presumptuous to say that you don't think that you belong in a meeting, remember that any time you spend in a meeting is time that you are not spending doing something else.
 A good manager will thank you for bringing it to their attention, because it means that you are thinking of your job strategically, and not just doing what is asked of you.